Middlesbrough Ironopolis F.C.: League and Cup

 Middlesbrough Ironopolis played in the Northern League from 1890 to 1893, winning three consecutive titles.
 In their first season, they reached the Fourth Qualifying Round of the FA Cup, losing to Darlington.
-During the 1892–93 season, the team reached the quarter-finals of the FA Cup before losing to Preston North End in a replay, after drawing the first game.

-Following an abortive attempt to enter the Football League in combination with Middlesbrough F.C., under the name Middlesbrough and Ironopolis, Ironopolis were accepted into the Second Division for the 1893–94 season, replacing Accrington who had resigned.
+Both the Washers and Middlesbrough came to realise their only real chance of gaining promotion to the Football League was through a reunion of the two teams.
+On 7 May 1892, after a meeting between the two clubs, an application to join the Football League was made under the name Middlesbrough and Ironopolis Football and Athletic Club.
+The club received only one vote in its application to join the First Division, and did not enter the vote to join the Football League Second Division, so the two original clubs split up once more.
+The next season, Ironpolis had its best run in the FA Cup, losing to Preston North End in a quarter-final replay; in the original game, at the Paradise Ground, Preston played the second half with ten men due to injury, and McArthur scored a late equalizer for the home side to send the game into extra time, which could not split the sides.

+Ironopolis applied to join the Second Division for the 1893–94 season, and was originally unsuccessful in the vote; however, in August 1893, Accrington resigned, and Ironpolis was invited to take its place.
 Competing in the league alongside them were Liverpool, Newcastle United, and Woolwich Arsenal (now known simply as Arsenal).
 Ironopolis finished 11th out of 15 clubs, recording wins against Small Heath (now Birmingham City), 3–0, and over Ardwick (now Manchester City) 2–0.
 They played in total 28 games, won 8, drew 4, lost 16, scored 37 goals, conceded 72, and finished with 20 points.
-The squad that season was: G. Watts; J. Elliott, Philip Bach; Thomas Seymour, Robert Chatt, R. Nicholson; J. Hill, Archibald M Hughes, Thomas McCairns, P. Coupar, Wallace McReddie.
+The squad that season was: G. Watts; J. Elliott, Philip Bach; Thomas Seymour, Robert Chatt, R. Nicholson; J. Hill, Archibald M. Hughes, Thomas McCairns, P. Coupar, Wallace McReddie.

 The club lost its stadium, the Paradise Ground, which was adjacent to Middlesbrough F.C.'s Ayresome Park, at the end of the season.
 Its financial position was poor, as gate receipts did not cover the cost of players' wages and the costs of travelling to fixtures in distant parts of England.
 In February 1894 all the professional players were served notice of the plans to liquidate the team.
 The club's final game was a 1–1 draw against South Bank on 30 April 1894.
 Ironopolis resigned from the Football League the following month and disbanded.
 Ironopolis and Bootle are the only two clubs to have spent a single season in the Football League.